 These past couple of weeks have been times for reflection for me on race relations in the U.S., and the pervasive racism that persists despite the transformative presidency of Barack Obama.
-As a white male, I can’t pretend to truly understand what it must be like to be a person of color in my country, so I have dedicated myself to read the writings and listen to the oratory of those who are, in an attempt to learn, listen, accept and love, hopefully empathize, and to recognize the unconscious bias we all carry.
+As a white male, I can’t pretend to truly understand what it must be like to be a person of color in my country, so I have dedicated myself to read the writings and listen to the oratory of those who are, in an attempt to learn, listen, accept and love, hopefully empathize, and to recognize the unconscious racial bias in medicine we all carry.
 One particularly moving editorial by former basketball star Kareem Abdul-Jabbar has helped me, and I’ll leave you with a quote from that piece:

 “Racism in America is like dust in the air.
 It seems invisible—even if you’re choking on it—until you let the sun in.
 Then you see it’s everywhere.
 As long as we keep shining that light, we have a chance of cleaning it wherever it lands.
 But we have to stay vigilant, because it’s always still in the air.”